Entries for the 2023 awards are now open until the end of Monday 25th September 2023.

 To enter this category you will be asked to:

-1. Describe the role of the young professional and the ways in which he/she has excelled.
-(500 words)
+1. Describe the role of the young professional and the ways in which he/she has excelled. (up to 500 words)

-2. Provide details of the value added by the young professional and his/her impact in specific area or areas of security activity (inside the workplace and/or outside) highlighting the special qualities of the individual.
-(500 words)
+2. Provide details of the value added by the young professional and his/her impact in specific area or areas of security activity (inside the workplace and/or outside) highlighting the special qualities of the individual. (up to 500 words)

 The judges will be looking for evidence of outstanding performance in: